 Podcast Outro – Closing Out the Podcast Episode

-Even though statistically 93% of podcast listeners listen to most of the entire show, it’s fair to guess that the last 7% not listened to… is the outro.
+Even though statistically 93% of podcast listeners listen to most of the entire show, it’s fair to guess that many don’t hear outro – at least after the first full listen.

 This doesn’t mean that you shouldn’t put considerable thought into it though.
 New listeners especially will hear the outro.
 Plus those passively listening (that’s the best thing about podcasts) may not have a hand free to end the episode early.